 Incentives for your promotion can be created to encourage sharing.
 Typically, these are extra chances of winning the grand prize.
 Follow and Like buttons can also be added to the registration form to make it easy for users to stay in touch with an advertiser on social media.

 Getting people to share on social media broadens the audience and brings new people into the fold.
 This means more reach and exposure.
 Promotions inherently generate more engagement than more traditional advertising as one has to actively interact to participate.
 While, social followers are likely to be in a more passive state and around the top of the buying funnel, but they can certainly be moved down the funnel and be a future opportunity for your business if nurtured properly.
-Your business can also drive more traffic to your Facebook page from a promotion.
+Your business can also drive more traffic to your social media channels from a promotion.

 Gather Consumer Demographics